1. Introduction

 Plaid’s functionality is exposed for development as a REST API.
 This allows you to use Plaid from any programming language with an HTTP client library.

-Additionally, we provide official clients for two programming languages, Python and JavaScript.
+Additionally, we provide official clients for two programming languages, in plaid-client-py/ (Python) and plaid-client-js/ (JavaScript).
 These clients provide an API for interacting with Plaid that is idiomatic for each programming language and frees you from concern about low-level details of HTTP requests.
 Here is an example of how to use the Python client:

 client = PlaidClient("http://localhost:8085", "<SECRET_TOKEN>")